jeanleecole/archive/pages/Projects/metzerott_formatted.md

 "I could not be a Christ-kind if Fritz took them in," he said.

-Sally Price, who was busy over the frying-pan, while <p class="pagenum">Begin page 115</p> Polly stirred up the bread-sponge for the daily baking, which, as they had three families to provide for, might not be omitted, even on Christmas Day,&mdash;Sally Price dropped her iron spoon and held up her hands.
+Sally Price, who was busy over the frying-pan, while <hr><p class="pagenum">Page 115</p> Polly stirred up the bread-sponge for the daily baking, which, as they had three families to provide for, might not be omitted, even on Christmas Day,&mdash;Sally Price dropped her iron spoon and held up her hands.

 "Well, if I ever did!" she said.
 "Do you want to be a Christ-child, you angel?"